Ophthalmology (Eye) Practice Test 3

 - Vitamin K

 Explanation: Answer reason: Vitamin A (retinol) is required to form retinal, a key component of rhodopsin in rod photoreceptors that mediates vision in low light.
 Deficiency impairs rhodopsin regeneration, leading to night blindness (nyctalopia).
 Vitamins B1, C, and K do not play this primary role in phototransduction for night vision.
 Therefore, Vitamin A is the essential vitamin for night vision.
-Category reason: This question tests a foundational concept about vision physiology and nutrient requirements for retinal function, which best fits Ophthalmology (Eye) within Nursing Science rather than a nursing care decision.

 Inflammation of eyelid is called?